AlibabaCloudDocs/sls/intl.en-US/Data Collection/Logtail collection/Machine Group/Create a custom ID-based machine group.md

     -   Windows: Store the file in the C:\\LogtailData\\user\_defined\_ided\_id directory.
 2. Set a custom ID for the server.

+    **Note:**

+    -   Windows and Linux servers cannot be added to the same machine group.
+You cannot set the same custom ID for Linux and Windows servers.
+    -   You can set one or more custom IDs for a single server and separate custom IDs with line feeds.
+    -   In the Linux server, if the /etc/ilogtail/ directory or the /etc/ilogtail/user\_defined\_id file does not exist, you can create the directory and file.
+In the Windows server, if the C:\\LogtailData directory or the C:\\LogtailData\\user\_defined\_id file does not exist, you can also create the directory and file.
     -   Linux:

         Set the custom ID in the /etc/ilogtail/user\_defined\_id file.
 For example, if you want to set the custom ID to `userdefined`, run the following command to edit the file.
 In the file, enter `userdefined`.

         ```
         vim /etc/ilogtail/user_defined_id